 Introduction

+This document has been developed to provide consistent, standardized instructions for encoding S-121 data.
 The S121 information model is defined as a single set of data objects organized into groups.

 The conceptual model defines four generic object types Location, Limit, Zone, or a Space.
 From these generic S121 object types any S121 object may be defined.
 This provides great flexibility, and allows any required feature to be developed by specializing the generic objects.